RaviTriv/distributed-in-memory-storage/README.md

 ## Data persistence

-write data to some external source for safety.
-In this case, data is written to a file.
+Persistence can be enabled to safetly store data.
+There are two ways this can be done, every x interval data is written to persistent storage or every time a write request is made to memory the request will be forked and also written to persistent storage.

 ## Replication